 Phytochemical analysis was carried out on the four plant leaves used for this study.
-Seven phytochemical compounds were tested for included Phenolic compounds, which Saponin, Anthraquinone Flavonoids, Glycosides, Steroids, Terpenoids, Alkaloids and Phlobatannin.
+Seven phytochemical compounds were tested for which included Phenolic compounds, Flavonoids, Saponin, Anthraquinone Glycosides, Steroids,

+Terpenoids, Alkaloids and Phlobatannin.
 The four Plants analysed were Occimum gratissimum, Euphorbia hirta, Mitracarpus scaber and Jatropha multifida.
 From the results, Occimum gratissium showed presence of phenolic compounds, flavonoid, alkaloid, saponin and steroids.
 Glycosides and terpenoid, were in abundance while tannin and alkaloid were absent.